apache/flink/docs/content/docs/deployment/elastic_scaling.md

 Reactive mode is a MVP ("minimum viable product") feature.
 The Flink community is actively looking for feedback by users through our mailing lists.
 Please check the limitations listed on this page.
 {{< /hint >}}

 Reactive Mode configures a job so that it always uses all resources available in the cluster.
 Adding a TaskManager will scale up your job, removing resources will scale it down.
-Flink will manage the parallelism of the job, always setting them to the highest possible values.
+Flink will manage the parallelism of the job, always setting it to the highest possible values.

 Reactive Mode restarts a job on a rescaling event, restoring it from the latest completed checkpoint.
-This means that there is no overhead of manually creating a savepoint (which is needed for manually rescaling a job).
+This means that there is no overhead of creating a savepoint (which is needed for manually rescaling a job).
 Also, the amount of data that is reprocessed after rescaling depends on the checkpointing interval, and the restore time depends on the state size.

 The Reactive Mode allows Flink users to implement a powerful autoscaling mechanism, by having an external service monitor certain metrics, such as consumer lag, aggregate CPU utilization, throughput or latency.
 As soon as these metrics are above or below a certain threshold, additional TaskManagers can be added or removed from the Flink cluster.
 This could be implemented through changing the [replica factor](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#replicas) of a Kubernetes deployment, or an [autoscaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) group.
 This external service only needs to handle the resource allocation and deallocation.
 Flink will take care of keeping the job running with the resources available.

 ### Getting started

 If you just want to try out Reactive Mode, follow these instructions.
-They assume that you are deploying Flink on one machine.
+They assume that you are deploying Flink on a single machine.

 ```bash